ensdomains/docs/dapp-developer-guide/ens-l2-offchain.md

 ### Any other libraries

-If you use other libraries or custom integration, you have to add the support on your own.
-So please read each specification and support accordingly or contact the ENS team for help.
+If you use other libraries or custom integration, please raise the github issue to the project repo or at [ENS project management repo](https://github.com/ensdomains/pm/issues) if the equivalent repo does not exist so that ENS team can keep track of the progress.

 ## Steps required for Dapps and wallets to issue subdomains offchain